jackdobinson/aopp_obs_toolchain/USAGE.md

 * embedded in a larger field of zeros
 * convolved with a (3x3) kernel
-* the center region of the convolved data is replaced with the original data
+* the centre region of the convolved data is replaced with the original data
 * the interpolation is performed
-* the center region is extracted as the interpolation of the original data.
+* the centre region is extracted as the interpolation of the original data.

 This process removes hard edges and reduces edge effects in a similar way to a "reflect" boundary condition (which the routine does not support at the time of writing) but the value tends towards zero and high-frequency variations have little impact.